The Gérard Depardieu affair is the subject of much controversy in France at the moment.

 Once again, I've included a link to the full report in the description.
 You can watch these video extracts.

-But here I don't want to repeat what was said, and I simply can't do it because the video might be removed from YouTube.
+But here I don't want to repeat what was said, and I simply can't because the video might be removed from YouTube.

-It was following the broadcast of this report that the controversy surrounding Gérard Depardieu really exploded, gaining momentum on social networks, but also following the words of various personalities.
+It was following the broadcast of this report that the controversy surrounding Gérard Depardieu really exploded, gaining momentum on social networks, but also as a result of various celebrities speaking out.

 French President Emmanuel Macron's speech was one of the most talked-about and controversial.